How hot is too hot for your dog? Remember, they are wearing fur coats and don't sweat. Temps above 26C stress your pet. ~ Dr. A. Bailey

 - Walk your dog in the cool of the morning or after sundown at night.
 If you have to be out and about in the heat of the day, take a moment to lay the back of your hand on the asphalt.
 If you can’t keep it there for at least five seconds, it’s too hot to walk you dog on it.
 Rather walk on the side strip where the road isn't paved.

 - Take your dog for a swim in the sea.
+Remember that sand is a 'heat bank,' meaning, it absorbs and stores the heat from the sun.
+Try to limit the exposure of asphalt and beach to and from the sea.
 For a list of dog-friendly beaches on Mallorca click here.
 If that's not an option for you, set up a baby pool, give it a doggy shower or a sponge bath with cool water.

 - Never ever leave your dog in a parked car – not even with the windows down or the sunroof open.
 The intense heat has a dog suffering within minutes.